iamgauravn/iamgauravn/README.md

 Transforming ideas into seamless digital experiences, I'm a dynamic and passionate Software Developer fluent in both Android and web realms. 📱 Android-Wise, I bring prowess in Java/Kotlin, UI/UX design, and API wizardry. 🌐 On the web frontier, my skills span both front-end finesse and back-end brilliance.

-💡 Philosophy: I thrive on crafting solutions that not only meet technical benchmarks but also solve real-world problems, marrying elegance with efficiency for an unforgettable digital journey..<br>Shoot me an E-mail or add me on Linkdin : )
+💡 Philosophy: I thrive on crafting solutions that not only meet technical benchmarks but also solve real-world problems, marrying elegance with efficiency for an unforgettable digital journey.<br>Shoot me an E-mail or add me on Linkdin : )

 ## 🌐 Socials: